 Benefits of Centrifuges for Wastewater

-Centrifuges offer many benefits compared to other dewatering and separation technologies.
+Centrifuge offers many benefits compared to other dewatering and separation technologies.
 A brief description of some of the advantages follows.

 Reduced Transportation and Disposal Expenses

 Centrifuges produce dry sludge cake, significantly reducing transportation costs (up to 50%).
 Dry sludge also reduces disposal costs because the disposal volume is a fraction of the wet sludge.
-For operations generating thousands of gallons of wastewater daily, this cost reduction translates to substantial annual savings in waste hauling and landfill disposal fees.

 Equipment Durability and Longevity